 The distributed nature of Git gives it excellent performance characteristics.
 They provide Agile developers with the freedom to experiment locally and publish their changes only when they are ready for distribution to the team.

 What is the purpose of Git?
 What are the Git advantages?
-What are the types of branches in Git and how should you use them?
+What are the types of branches in Git, and how should you use them?
 You probably have even more questions.
-This post is aimed to give you all the answers and clarify controversial points.
+This post aims to give you all the answers and clarify controversial points.
 Let’s dive in!

 If you are searching for the most widely used modern version control system over the globe, this is definitely Git.
 Git is an actively maintained open source project originally developed in 2005 by Linus Torvalds, the creator of the Linux kernel.